 ICES provide annual stock assessment and management advice in relation to central Baltic herring and Baltic sprat via its Baltic Fisheries Assessment Working Group (WGBFAS).
 The advice is published annually on the ICES website.
-Quotas for the EU fleet in the assessment area are set annually through the AGRIFISH Council meeting of EU Fisheries Ministers and are published annually in the Baltic Sea Fishing Opportunities Regulation.
-Following the EU Ombudsman issuing a formal recommendation (October, 2019) to the EU Council to release more information on fishing quota negotiations between governments, the EC has committed to increasing transparency of the negotiation process for the EU's annual fishing opportunities.
-In the future, all elements of the commission's documents complementing proposals on total allowable catches (TACs) and quotas will be made public when they are transmitted to the Council.
+Quotas for the EU fleet in the assessment area are published annually in the Baltic Sea Fishing Opportunities Regulation.